-With continued growth in the endowment fund and the strength of the expendable fund, we expect the core operating disbursement from the endowment will increase again in 2022/23.
-While there is a case that markets will recover somewhat in the year ahead as inflation cools, geopolitical tensions abate and central banks ultimately pause their policy tightening, we expect that medium term returns will be comparatively modest.
-Our significant fund balances and strong distributable reserves will serve us well, even in difficult markets.
+With continued growth in the endowment fund and a strong expendable fund, we expect the core operating disbursement from the endowment will increase again in 2023/24.
+Investment markets are facing a range of headwinds and uncertainties that suggest the higher volatility of the past few years could persist and that medium-term returns may be comparatively modest.
+Our significant fund balances and strong distributable reserves will serve us well, even in difficult markets as recent years attest.

 To you, our donors, I extend my warmest thanks and gratitude for your generosity and commitment to building a strong and permanent endowment.
-The support and resilience of the Endowment Foundation during the COVID-19 pandemic has been instrumental to sustaining The National Ballet of Canada in this challenging time and will make a critical contribution to realizing the company's artistic vision in the years ahead.
+The support and resilience of the Endowment Foundation during the past few years has been instrumental to sustaining The National Ballet of Canada in a challenging time and will make a critical contribution to realizing the company's artistic vision in the years ahead.

-To my fellow members of the Endowment Foundation Board, I thank you for sharing your time, expertise, calm judgment and passion for the company during a challenging time.
+To my fellow members of the Endowment Foundation board, I thank you for sharing your time, expertise, calm judgement and passion for the company during uncertain times.
 Your commitment to stewarding the Endowment Foundation with wisdom, foresight and discipline has been exemplary.